 — Wences Casares, CEO of Xapo; PayPal Board of Directors

 Despite getting religion early on, I have mixed feelings about this.
-The investor mindset— HODL, flipping and converting to Fiat—is the biggest threat to adoption, ubiquity, fluidity and utility.
+The investor mindset—HODL, flipping and converting to Fiat—is the biggest threat to adoption, ubiquity, fluidity and utility.
 Currently, 98% of all transactions are driven by people buying or selling bitcoin, rather than using bitcoin to buy lettuce, a new SUV or a family vacation.
 That’s the problem.
 Bitcoin will fail to gain mainstream appeal and adoption until the fraction of transactions driven by purchase & sale, salary, debt payment, real-estate and buying groceries dwarfs the fraction driven by traders or conversion into and from Fiat.

 Yet, it is impossible to resist the lure of a deflationary commodity during the early adoption era.
-The supply cap and adoption math clearly points to a rising unit value.
+The supply cap and adoption math clearly point to a rising unit value.
 What is the point in having the capacity and foresight to recognize a new technology or a radically transformative paradigm if you cannot treat it as an investment asset, while waiting for adoption?

 I don’t know how we will push through the chicken-and-egg problem of volatility–utility–adoption–ubiquity.
 But I am confident that Bitcoin will ultimately reign supreme—not just as a payment instrument—but as a store of value and a leading international currency.

 For now, this opinion is still in the minority.
 Otherwise a commodity with only 18 million units in circulation would have a far higher value than the current exchange rate.
 It is from this certainty and disparity that opportunity arises.